lachhebo/pyclustertend/README.md

 pyclustertend is a python package to do cluster tendency.
 Cluster tendency consist to assess if clustering algorithms are relevant for a dataset.

-One method for assessing cluster tendency is currently implemented  :
+Two methods for assessing cluster tendency are currently implemented  :

 - [x] Hopkins Statistics
+- [x] VAT

 ## Installation :